shoonmoon/offload-controller/README.md

 # offload-controller
-path controller to choose the best offload strategy
+Path controller to choose the best offload strategy using a MDP model.